viligen/Amazing-Universe/README.md

 #### Anonymous Users:

-Have access to Home page, Dashboard page, Login page and Register page.They can also use the search implementation to search through larger collections.
+Have access to Home page, Dashboard page, Login page and Register page.
+They can also use the search implementation to search through larger collections.
 They cannot see Details pages, Profile related pages and cannot create new posts as well as cannot edit and delete content.

 #### Authenticated Users: